01 of 11

-These breezy florals are perfect for hanging upside down in bulk to create a statement piece over the head table, like this design by Hawaii based Floral Inspirations.
+These breezy florals are perfect for hanging upside down in bulk to create a statement piece over the head table, such as this design shared from Signature Maui.
 We’ve also seen pampas grass used in ceremony arches and bouquets.
 If you’re planning a soiree with a bohemian vibe, pampas grass is for you.Continue to 10 of 11 below.

 10 of 11

 Balloons are one of the most fun ways to add whimsy and color to your celebration.
 We’ve seen them used on tables and in couples’ portraits in past years, but now we’re seeing them used to make a statement.
-Consider talking with your florist or stylist about creating a balloon arch for your ceremony, or opt for a statement wall to use as a backdrop for your sweetheart table or photo booth.Continue to 11 of 11 below.
+Consider talking with your florist or stylist about creating a balloon arch for your ceremony like this pink one shared on Green Wedding Shoes, or opt for a statement wall to use as a backdrop for your sweetheart table or photo booth.Continue to 11 of 11 below.

 11 of 11